 - Once the baby is familiar with tactile properties of the object, test the baby for visual recognition: Show the baby two objects — only one of which is a match for the object that the baby held.
 Then measure how much time the baby spends looking at each object.

-When Streri and her colleagues did this, they found that newborns would look longer at the shape they hadn’t touched before, as if they were already familiar with it (and therefore less interested).
+When Streri and her colleagues tried this, they found that newborns would look longer at the shape they hadn’t touched before, as if it was less familiar (and thus more interesting).

 Moreover, newborns showed this preference despite the fact that the visual test stimuli were much larger versions of the objects they actually held.
 So newborns hadn’t become familiar merely with the specific objects they’ve handled.
 They’d become familiar with their shapes – in the abstract.